sdroege/gstreamer-rs/docs/gstreamer/docs.md

  * Elements close devices
  * Elements reset any internal state.
 <!-- enum StateChange::variant NullToNull -->
 state change from NULL to NULL.
-(Since 1.14)
+(Since: 1.14)
 <!-- enum StateChange::variant ReadyToReady -->
 state change from READY to READY,
 This might happen when going to PAUSED asynchronously failed, in that case elements should make sure they are in a proper, coherent READY state.
-(Since 1.14)
+(Since: 1.14)
 <!-- enum StateChange::variant PausedToPaused -->
 state change from PAUSED to PAUSED.
 This might happen when elements were in PLAYING state and 'lost state', they should make sure to go back to real 'PAUSED' state (prerolling for example).
-(Since 1.14)
+(Since: 1.14)
 <!-- enum StateChange::variant PlayingToPlaying -->
 state change from PLAYING to PLAYING.
-(Since 1.14)
+(Since: 1.14)
 <!-- enum StateChangeReturn -->
 The possible return values from a state change function such as `Element::set_state`.
 Only `StateChangeReturn::Failure` is a real failure.